The Changes, Challenges and Accomplishments in Child Injury Prevention over the last 40 Years

 Over the past 40 years, Western Australia has achieved significant gains in the prevention of many types of childhood injuries including burns and scalds, poisoning, drowning, falls, safe sleeping, road traffic accidents as well as the areas of product safety and injury surveillance.
 This has required collaborative action from government, not for profit organisations, industry and the community to maximise the reach, efficiency and effectiveness of injury prevention initiatives.
 As we look towards the future of child injury prevention Kidsafe WA would like to also reflect on how far we have come, the challenges and accomplishments that got us here.

 - Colin Pettit, The Commissioner for Children and Young People Western Australia (Keynote)

-- Lanie Chopping, A/Commissioner for Consumer Protection WA (Keynote)
+- Trish Blake, A/Director Retail and Services, Consumer Protection WA (Keynote)

-- Professor Gervase Chaney, Dean, The School of Medicine at Notre Dame University (Keynote)
+- Professor Gervase Chaney, National Head of School , School of Medicine, University of Notre Dame Australia (Keynote)

 - Russ Milner, Department of Health